xtemplate/xtemplate-on-browser/README.md

 open  ./standalone/demo.html

+## use xtemplate with requirejs loader

+open ./requirejs/demo.html

-## use xtemplate with module mode
+## use xtemplate with modulex loader

-open ./module/demo.html
+open ./modulex/demo.html

 ## use xtemplate with kissy gallery